CodeYourFuture/fundamentals-blockly/examples/understanding_cyf_blocks_interface.md

 #### (2a) Block categories ####
 Select a category to reveal the available blocks in that category.

-In some exercises, only a subsets of blocks are available.
+In some exercises, only a subset of blocks are available.

 #### (2b) Available blocks in a category ####
 Select a block here.